Sembcorp Second Co-Generation Plant, Singapore

 The new plant is the second co-generation plant being developed by Sembcorp.
-It will be operated by the company under a power generation licence granted by the Energy Market Authority (EMA) of Singapore.
+It is operated by the company under a power generation licence granted by the Energy Market Authority (EMA) of Singapore.

-The project is part of a capacity expansion programme that is expected to double Sembcorp's generation capacity to 1,600MW.
-It will be funded by a mix of bank loans and internal cash resources.
+The project is part of a capacity expansion programme that is expected to double Sembcorp’s generation capacity to 1,600MW.
+It is funded by a mix of bank loans and internal cash resources.

 The company owns an 815MW co-generation plant in the Sakra sector of Jurong Island.